LavaV9/CAIRHackathon/readme.md

 # SYN Frontend

-This is the frontend for SYN; a web app built to help users do push ups the fyn way
+This is the frontend for SYN; a web app built to help users learn SSYN
 ---

 ## What’s Been Built